Rent Control in Los Angeles

 Realtor.com’s representative Hale suggests that renters should anticipate higher rent prices for now.
 Renters might save money by renewing their current lease if it is reasonable.
 Additionally, they could explore the suburbs, where rental rates have not increased as quickly as those in urban areas.

 According to Hale, renters can consider sharing a larger unit with someone else to save money.
-This is because the price growth of studio apartments has been higher compared to one- or two-bedroom rent controlled apartments Los Angeles.
+This is because the price growth of studio apartments has been higher compared to one- or two-bedroom rent-controlled apartments in Los Angeles.

 Rent Control in Los Angeles FAQs